joewalker/domtemplate/README.md

   * _allowEval_ Allow arbitrary JavaScript inside ``${...}`` blocks in addition to property paths.
 Allowing use of eval() can significantly slow down JavaScript processing.
+  * _blankNullUndefined_ Output null or undefined values as empty strings rather than the values 'null' or 'undefined'.
+  * _stack_ domtemplate maintains a 'stack' of the nodes it is processing which can help in debugging.
+The stack option allows you to 'pre-load' the stack.
+    It can be specified either as a string for a single frame, or an array of strings for multiple frames.
+This is most useful to specify the template name, or usage location.

 The return value is the Templater object used to process the template.